Equitable School Facilities

 The conditions and qualities of school facility infrastructure matter to children, families, and communities.
 School facility inequity was a major complaint in the 1954 Brown v Board of Education case and remains a problem in communities across America today.
 Decades of research confirm that the conditions and qualities of school facilities can positively or negatively impact students, teachers, and overall academic achievement.
 The facilities are not the most important aspect of school quality, but they are foundational.

-State and local policies, guidelines, and practices for public school facilities remain under-developed and largely disconnected from education equity, health equity, and overall community resilience.
+- State and local policies, guidelines, and practices for public school facilities are under-developed and often disconnected from education equity, health equity, and overall community resilience.

-The process of planning, advocating for, and designing school facilities can build social capital and foster the rebuilding of trust with communities undermined by discrimination and neglect.
+- Many districts are missing out on the opportunity to use school facility planning to build social capital and foster the rebuilding of trust with communities undermined by discrimination and neglect.

 Until California adopts a similar approach to funding its aging school facilities, the promise of educational equity will remain unfulfilled.
 Equitable funding to modernize school facilities is the great unfinished work of the California’s goal of financial reform.